kenmoini/rhacm-importer/README.md

 ./rhacm-importer/openshift-rhacm-importer.sh offline
 ```

-## Usage - Create GKE Cluster
+## Usage - create-gke-cluster.sh

 In case you need a quick GKE cluster to test this against, you can run a script to create a GKE cluster.
+It's easiest to run it in the Google Cloud Shell.

 ```bash
 # Export the GCP project name